-Once you have signed-up for and completed an industry approved PV Assessment you will need to make sure that you are registered on the SAPVIA PV GreenCard Installer Data base and pay the R1000 registration fee online.
-Once all this is completed you will be able to issue PV GreenCards for you PV installations and contribute to the growing confidence and surety of quality in the solar PV industry.
+Once all this has been done, you will be able to issue PV GreenCards for your PV installations and contribute to the growing confidence and surety of quality in the solar PV industry.

-Important: The PV GreenCard can be issued by any PV installer who passed the assessment but if he/she doesn’t have a wireman’s license you will need a certified electrician to sign as well.
+Important: The PV GreenCard can be issued by any PV installer who passed the assessment but if you don’t have a wireman’s license, you will need a certified electrician to provide the CoC.

 Why is the qualification important?